ajoyfuljester/comic-scrapper/README.md

 - add more stuff in Help tab
 - add showing alternate image(s)
 - add highlighting on issues with pending downloads
-- add highlighting on books that are fully read

 # Tutorial
 1. Start the program, go to ***Browser*** tab (starting tab) ![Step 1](tutorial/1.png "Step 1")